-- Sturdy shoes. - Climbing helmets (with Union of International Alpine Association approved label) must be worn for all climbing activities in which the participant is more than six feet off the ground and by participants standing in the "fall zone" beneath a climbing element.
-Helmets are also required for belay, unless the hosting facility or instructor indicates the use of helmets is hazardous for belay. - Disposable shower cap liner, for use with public rental helmets. - Belaying equipment-including ropes, webbing, harnesses, hardware, and helmets-designed and tested for this type of activity and appropriate for the size of the user. - Long pants or bike pants for activities that may lead to skin abrasions on legs. - Close-fitting clothing (avoid wearing loose clothing, especially around the head and neck). - A chest harness with seat harness or full-body harness for small -framed girls when climbing.
+- Climbing helmets (with Union of International Alpine Association approved label) must be worn for all climbing activities in which the participant is more than 6 feet off the ground and by participants standing in the "fall zone" beneath a climbing element.
+Helmets are also required for belay, unless the hosting facility or instructor indicates the use of helmets is hazardous for belay. - Belaying equipment-including ropes, webbing, harnesses, hardware, and helmets-designed and tested for this type of activity and appropriate for the size of the user - A chest harness with seat harness or full-body harness for small-framed climbers